plytimebandit/pgpencryption/README.md

 This PGP encryption tool can be used to encrypt and decrypt files.

 I tried to keep it simple.
-Just build the jar by executing e.g. `mvn clean verify` (the unit tests might take a while, so you might want to skip them) and run the jar by executing `java -jar pgpencryption-1.0-SNAPSHOT-jar-with-dependencies.jar`.
+Just build the jar by executing e.g. `./mvnw clean verify` (the unit tests might take a while, so you might want to skip them) and run the jar by executing `java -jar pgpencryption-1.0-SNAPSHOT-jar-with-dependencies.jar`.
 This will show you the usage.